 Experience: Two years of experience is required in a multi-tasking environment with heavy public contact is required.
 Emergency communications or dispatch work experience is preferred.

 Skills: The ability to deal courteously, calmly, and effectively with people and stressful situations, which may continue for extended periods of time, is required.
 The ability to listen, speak clearly, assess situations accurately and determine the appropriate course of action is required.
-Must use judgment appropriately when responding to incident reports and emergency situations.
-Must be able to operate a computer terminal and keyboard accurately.
-Must have an understanding of two-way radio, telecommunications devices for the deaf (TDD), and dispatch and recording equipment.
-Must communicate clearly and effectively verbally and in writing.
+The ability to use judgment appropriately when responding to incident reports and emergency situations is required.
+The ability to operate a computer terminal and keyboard accurately is required.
+An understanding of two-way radio, telecommunications devices for the deaf (TDD), and dispatch and recording equipment is required.
+The ability to communicate clearly and effectively verbally and in writing is required.
 The ability to work effectively with people from a variety of culturally diverse backgrounds is required.
-Must be able to learn and remain knowledgeable of Public Safety’s policy and procedures, the location of campus buildings, and the geography of campus.
+The ability to learn and remain knowledgeable of Public Safety’s policy and procedures, the location of campus buildings, and the geography of campus is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Other: Visual acuity sufficient to be able to accurately and reliably monitor and quickly process visual information fed from surveillance cameras as displayed on multiple video screens and computer monitors is required.